Godje/bysy/README.md

 # Bysy
 #### -read busy

 Self-management Time logging tool written in Python.
-Writes to a JSON database, to be later used in self-analysis.

 The way you can record and analyse the data is up to you.
-Although I provide a very simple and effective example at the bottom.
+I provide a very simple and effective example at the bottom, but you are free to experiment.

 Clearly inspired by **Log** by Josh Avanier